dmfullstack/spring-react-shopping-cart/README.md

-# spring-react-isomorphic
+# spring-react-shopping-carty
-Spring + React isomorphic templating application

-More details about Spring Script Templating at https://jira.spring.io/browse/SPR-12266.
+A shopping cart example written in Spring and React using Nashorn for templating.

 ##JDK 8 Notes
 Nashorn is still in active development, it is recommended that you use the latest version possible.